 Nano Reef

 They can be more expensive, require more work keeping the water parameters correct, and require specific lighting.
 You have to keep the salinity, temperature, and other parameters stable.
-Due to their smaller size, they require water changes often and you have to worry about water evaporation (especially if you live in the desert like I do).
+Due to their smaller size, they require water changes often.

-I used to have a 7 gallon nano reef for a few years.
+I used to have a 7-gallon nano reef for a few years.
 It was too small to keep fish, so I only kept live rocks, sand, and whatever grew on them.
 I loved looking in there and seeing what was growing.
-One day, I would love to have a 20 gallon nano reef!